Prickly Lettuce

 Habitat and Origin

-Prickly Lettuce tends to prefer dry conditions.
-It occurs along dry roadsides, thicket clearings, agricultural areas, abandoned fields and other disturbed areas.
+Prickly Lettuce prefers dry conditions.
+It thrives along dry roadsides, thicket clearings, agricultural areas, abandoned fields and other disturbed areas.
 It is also commonly found at waste disposal sites.

-Prickly Lettuce is a biennial weed; in its first year, it forms a rosette, which will bolt and go to seed the following year.
+Prickly Lettuce is a biennial weed (two-year lifespan).
+In the first year, it forms a rosette, which will bolt (grow a flowering stem) and go to seed the following year.

 The tall stalks, lightweight seeds, and parachute-like pappus (cluster of hairs) help spread the seeds in the wind.
 Seeds can also spread through water or attach to fur or feathers.

-• Causes habitat loss for native flora, especially for the provincially-designated, special concern species Vancouver Island Beggarsticks (Bidens amplissima).
+• Causes habitat loss for native flora, especially for Vancouver Island Beggarsticks (Bidens amplissima), a provincially-designated, Special Concern species.

 • Reduces crop value and harvesting efficiency.